Seorae Village

 The village began to form there in 1985, with the movement of Lycée Français de Séoul to the area.
-The school, the city's only French international school, had formerly been located just north of the Han River in Hannam-dong, a large international neighborhood.
+The school, one of the city's French international school, had formerly been located just north of the Han River in Hannam-dong, a large international neighborhood.
 French people with children followed, as did bakeries and wine shops.

 The village is the site of a 20,000 m2 park, "Montmartre Park", which is often the site of public events for foreigners.
 It is near Express Bus Terminal Station on Seoul Subway Line 3.

 The area has a large concentration of European-style restaurants and dessert cafes, as well as wineries and cafes stand along its main street.

 History

-Seorae Village is a district of Seoul, on Banpo 4-dong, Seocho-gu.
+Seorae Village is a district of Seoul, on Banpo 4-dong, Seocho District.
 It begins at Seorae-ro by Sapyeong-ro, which is located on the southern end of Banpo-daegyo bridge.
 The name of French Village comes from the fact that about two hundred French people live there.
 There is not much difference between this village and a common Korean villages because it does not have exotic French style buildings or signboards.

 The 300 meter street from Seorae-ro to Bangbae middle school at the end of the hill is paved with three colors blocks (red, white, and blue) to symbolize the national flag of France.
 Visitors can see signs where French is written with Korean script, such as Attention Ecole (Attention School), Hopital ste-Marie (St. Mary's Hospital) and the signboards of "Le Seine" or "Le Ciel" with the street name of "Montmartre."

 The village began to form here in 1985 with the moving of L'Ecole Francaise de Seoul formerly located in Hannam-dong to the area.
 Next, French people started to gather around the school.

 Since the 1990s, as more French corporations including Carrefour, TGV, and Renault have advanced into Korea, Seorae Village became animated gradually, and developed as a tourist attraction for French people in Korea.
-The Seocho-gu government announced that they will create access to Seorae Village as a specialized street where French style culture coexists with businesses.
-Therefore, the French Village is expected to be reborn as the cultural landmark of Seocho-gu.
+The Seocho District government announced that they will create access to Seorae Village as a specialized street where French style culture coexists with businesses.
+Therefore, the French Village is expected to be reborn as the cultural landmark of Seocho District.